Authentication

 Personal Access Tokens (PATs)

 PATs are the recommended authentication method for scripts, integrations, and AI agents.
-A token inherits the same permissions and access as the user who created it — there are no separate scopes in V1.
+A token is always bounded by the permissions of the user who created it, and is further restricted to an explicit set of scopes chosen when the token is created.

 Creating a Token